Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Yagoona's median income among taxpayers is $40,815.
-The average income is $52,010.
-This is lower than the national average.
-Greater Sydney's median income is $60,817 and average is $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Yagoona would be approximately $44,431 (median) and $56,618 (average) as of September 2025.
-According to 2021 Census figures, individual incomes lag at the 5th percentile ($524 weekly), while household income performs better at the 31st percentile.
-Distribution data shows 30.9% of locals fall into the $1,500 - 2,999 income category, consistent with broader trends across the region.
-Housing affordability pressures are severe in Yagoona, with only 77.9% of income remaining after housing costs, ranking at the 23rd percentile.
+AreaSearch's latest postcode level ATO data released for financial year ending June 2023 shows Yagoona's median income among taxpayers is $40,815.
+The average income for the suburb is $52,010.
+Nationally, the median income is higher at $60,817 with an average of $83,003.
+Greater Sydney's median income is $60,817 and the average is $83,003.
+Based on Wage Price Index growth from June 2023 to September 2025, estimated incomes for Yagoona would be approximately $44,431 (median) and $56,618 (average).
+According to the 2021 Census, individual incomes in Yagoona are at the 5th percentile ($524 weekly), while household incomes are at the 31st percentile.
+Income distribution data shows that 30.9% of locals (6,576 people) fall into the $1,500 - 2,999 income category, which is consistent with broader regional trends.
+Housing affordability pressures in Yagoona are severe, with only 77.9% of income remaining, ranking at the 23rd percentile.

 Frequently Asked Questions - Income